boxyhq/website/docs/jackson/deploy/pre-loaded-connections.md

 # Pre-loaded OIDC Connection

-For a connection backed by OpenId IdP create the \*.js file at PRE_LOADED_CONFIG as shown below:-
+For a connection backed by OpenId IdP create the \*.js file at PRE_LOADED_CONNECTION as shown below:-

 ```javascript
 module.exports = {